Last updated:

 3. If this is your first time using Outlook on Power Automate, authenticate the connector by signing in to your Outlook account.

-• To: Click the field and specify the email recipients you wish to email inspection reports to.
+• To: Click the field and specify the email recipients you want to email inspection reports to.
 Make sure you click "enter/return" on your keyboard for each email you add.

 • Body: Click the field and specify the email body.
-Similar to the subject field, you can also use dynamic content items to include inspection details.
+Similar to the subject field, you can also use data from preview items to include inspection details.
 Check out the following email body as an example: An example of the Outlook action in a Power Automate flow.

-• Attachments Name - 1: Click the field and use dynamic content items to create a naming convention for inspection reports.
+• Name - 1: Click the field, then click image and use items from the list to create a naming convention for inspection reports.
 Make sure to add ".pdf" or ".docx" at the end, depending on the report format you selected.
-For example, "<dynamic_content>.pdf".
+For example, "<item>.pdf".

-• Attachments Content - 1: Click the field and select Body from the dynamic content list, under "HTTP".
+• Content - 1: Click the field, then click image and select Body from the list.

-5. Click Save on the bottom or upper-right of the page to save the flow.
+5. Click Save on the upper-right of the page to save the flow.

 Test the flow (optional)